-- Standard Mode The controller adjusts the water heater to maintain the temperature set by the user. - Vacation Setting The Vacation Setting (VAC) sets the controller at approximately 55°F. This setting is recommended when the water heater is not in use for a long period of time.
-This effectively turns the controller temperature setting down to a temperature that prevents the water in the water heater from freezing while still conserving energy.
+- Standard Mode The controller adjusts the water heater to maintain the temperature set by the user. - Energy Smart Mode The controller adjusts the water temperature to the lowest temperature required to meet the household demands.
+This mode minimizes operating costs.
+The controller will not adjust the temperature higher than the user's selected set point or lower than 115°F. - Vacation Setting The controller adjusts the water temperature to approximately 80°F. This setting is recommended when the water heater is not in use for a long period of time.
+This effectively turns the water heater down to a setting that prevents the water from freezing.

-Status Light Codes
+Diagnostic Status Light Code